Free Connecticut Background Check Online (Includes Criminal Records)

 Reasons Background Checks Are Used in Connecticut

-There are a number of reasons a background check will be conducted in Connecting including employment screenings, licensure, firearms purchases and transfers, tenant screenings and volunteer checks for non-profit background checks.
+Background checks are conducted in Connecticut for various purposes such as employment screenings, licensure, firearms purchases and transfers, tenant screenings, and volunteer checks, including those for non-profit background checks.

 Background reports pulled for official or commercial purposes must adhere to all state and federal laws regarding public records, and when agencies use commercial vendors, the third-party vendor must certify it follows those CT background check laws and regulations.

-Free Criminal Background Check: Connecticut Criminal Search (Criminal History Records Check Connecticut)
+Free Criminal Background Check: Connecticut Criminal Search (Criminal History Records Check)

 The table below outlines who conducts official background checks or requires official background checks in Connecticut.